douglasfinlay/node-eos-console/README.md

 #### Creating OSC Banks

-Cue list banks and fader banks are created using the `cueListBanks` and `faderBanks` modules.
+OSC banks are created using the `cueListBanks`, `directSelectsBanks`, and `faderBanks` modules.

 ```ts